nLab

 Examples

-Of course, the closed sets in a topological space form a Moore collection; then the closure of a set A is its closure in the usual sense.
+The closed subsets in a topological space form a Moore collection; here the closure of a set AA is its closure in the usual sense.
 In fact, a topological space can be defined as a set equipped with a Moore closure with either of these additional properties (which are equivalent):

-• βˆ… is closed, and so is AβˆͺB if A and B are closed.
+• βˆ…\empty is closed, and so is AβˆͺBA \cup B if AA and BB are closed.

 (However, these properties may fail in constructive mathematics; in fact, a topology cannot be constructively recovered from its closure operation.)